-- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by attending only with a prior appointment and in agreement with the Headteacher or Deputy Headteacher. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day are counted in and out - Empty classrooms have windows closed.
+- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by attending only with a prior appointment and in agreement with the Headteacher or Deputy Headteacher.
+If unannounced, their identity will be checked with their employer and if this is not possible, they will be asked to leave and make an appointment, with validation.

+- Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day are counted in and out - Empty classrooms have windows closed.